thomd/mad-pages/fd.md

     -S, --size                                  # size of files using the format \<+->\<NUM>\<UNIT> and UNIT: b, k ,m ,g

-    -x, --exec                                  # run an external command for each of the search results in parallel -X, --exec-batch                            # run the external command once, with all search results as arguments -l                                          # shortcut for `-X ls -alh` -E PATTERN                                  # exclude
+    -x, --exec                                  # run an external command for each of the search results in parallel (use --threads=1 for sequential command execution)
+    -X, --exec-batch                            # run the external command once, with all search results as arguments -l                                          # shortcut for `-X ls -alh` -E PATTERN                                  # exclude